Mary Draper Ingles: Captivity

 A captive runs the gauntlet between Shawnee warriors.

-The Indians took their captives, along with several horses loaded with items taken from the settlers' homes, northwest along the New River, then along the Ohio River.
+The Shawnee took their captives, along with several horses loaded with items taken from the settlers' homes, northwest along the New River, then along the Ohio River.
 They traveled for a month to Lower Shawneetown, located at the confluence of the Scioto and Ohio rivers.
 Upon arrival at the town, the prisoners were made to undergo the ritual of running the gauntlet:

 When their Warriors arrive within half a Mile of their Towns, it is their custom to whip those who have been so unfortunate as to fall into their Hands, all the Remainder of the Way till they get to the Town, and that it was in this Manner our poor unhappy Neighbors from Virginia had been treated by them.

 According to her son, Mary was not required to do this.
 Mary was separated from her sons, who were adopted by Shawnee families.
 According to John P. Hale, Mary's oldest son Thomas was taken to Detroit, her sister-in-law Bettie was taken to what is now Chillicothe, Ohio, and her youngest son George was taken to an unknown location and died soon afterward.
 One source states that another captive, Mary's neighbor Henry Leonard, later escaped, although no details are given.
 An article in the New-York Mercury of 16 February 1756, describing Mary's capture and escape, mentions that while in Lower Shawneetown she saw "a considerable Number of English Prisoners, who have been taken Captives from the Frontiers of Virginia."

 Letitia Preston Floyd and other sources state that, about "three months" after being taken prisoner, Mary gave birth to a daughter, although there is evidence to the contrary.
 As a prisoner, Mary sewed shirts using cloth traded to the Indians by French traders and, at the insistence of the traders, she was paid in goods for her work.
 The Mercury newspaper account states that Mary was also assigned "to attend [the Native Americans] as Servant, to dress their Victuals, and stretch the Skins they might procure."
 In October 1755, about three weeks after reaching Lower Shawneetown, she was taken to the Big Bone salt lick to make salt for the Indians by boiling brine.